sara-nl/griddocs/README.md

 # Documentation HOW-TO

 This directory contains the source code of documenation maintained with the Sphinx documentation system.
-The README you are reading now contains instructions for setting up your environment for building the documentation.
+The README you are reading now explains how to installe the software, how to build the documentation and generate HTML documentation from the source.

 * The Grid documentation page is: http://doc.grid.surfsara.nl/
+* The source code of documenation is here: https://github.com/sara-nl/griddocs/tree/master/source/
 * The readthedocs overview page is: https://readthedocs.org/projects/grid-documentation/

 When changes are commited using Git and pushed to the correct GitHub repository,